08° 30′ S, 115° 15′ E

 Nungnung waterfall

 The Nungnung waterfall is one of the biggest and most powerful falls in Bali.
-It is a 50 meter high waterfall, located in a green jungle gorge.
+It is a 50-meter-high waterfall, located in a green jungle gorge.
 To get to the bottom of the waterfall, you have to descend about 500 steps.
-Keep in mind that you will have to ascend these again afterwards.
+Keep in mind that you will have to ascend these again afterward.
 It’s a tough journey, but it’s definitely worth it.

 Practical